 - 80% reduction in manual intervention

-In under ten weeks, Target Group helped a tier 1 bank transform one of its most complex and labour-intensive processes – applying targeted automation to reduce back-office processing times by 84%.
-The new processes are more cost-effective and more popular with customers and colleagues.
-And it’s just the start of a broader programme of transformation that underpins its ambitious growth plans.
+In under ten weeks, Target Group helped a tier 1 bank transform one of its most complex and labour-intensive processes – applying targeted automation to reduce back-office processing times by an incredible 84%.
+The new processes are more cost-effective and more popular with customers and colleagues alike.
+And it was just the start of a broader programme of transformation that underpins the bank’s ambitious growth plans.

 Prioritising change, proving the concept

-Within days of being engaged, Target presented the bank’s project team with a series of one-page summaries of opportunities for improvement – each clearly setting out the potential benefit to the business.
+Within days, Target presented the bank’s project team with a series of one-page summaries of opportunities for improvement – each clearly setting out the potential benefit to the business.
 Alongside this was a proposed delivery model, based on a joint delivery team, shared governance and single set of performance measures.